return42/sphkerneldoc/linux_src_doc/fs/userfaultfd_c.rst

 Description
 -----------

-This function creates an userfaultfd file pointer, w/out installing it into the fd table.
+This function creates a userfaultfd file pointer, w/out installing it into the fd table.
 This is useful when the userfaultfd file is used during the initialization of data structures that require extra setup after the userfaultfd creation.
 So the userfaultfd creation is split into the file pointer creation phase, and the file descriptor installation phase.
 In this way races with userspace closing the newly installed file descriptor can be avoided.
-Returns an userfaultfd file pointer, or a proper error pointer.
+Returns a userfaultfd file pointer, or a proper error pointer.

 ..
 This file was automatic generated / don't edit.